 Types of Programming Languages

 There are two basic types of programming languages, low-level programming languages, and high-level programming languages.
-Low-level programming languages are an easily understandable language that computers use to perform their tasks.
-They are faster and simply memorable than high-level languages.
+Low-level programming languages are easily understandable languages that computers use to perform their tasks.
+They are faster and simply more memorable than high-level languages.